A new book by Gareth E. Rees, published by Elliott & Thompson.

 This is a land of industrial estates and electricity pylons, of motorway service stations and haunted council houses, of roundabouts and flyovers.

 Places where modern life speeds past but where people and stories nevertheless collect.
 Places where human dramas play out: stories of love, violence, fear, boredom and artistic expression.

 Places of ghost sightings, first kisses, experiments with drugs, refuges for the homeless, hangouts for the outcasts.

 Struck by the power of these stories and experiences, Gareth E. Rees set out to explore these spaces and the essential part they have played in the history and geography of our isles.Though mundane and disregarded, they can be as powerfully influential in our lives, and imaginations, as any picture postcard tourist destination.

-This is Unofficial Britain, a personal journey along the edges of a landscape brimming with mystery, tragedy and myth.
+This is Unofficial Britain, a personal journey along the edges of a landscape brimming with mystery, folklore and myth.

 Gareth E. Rees is the founder of the Unofficial Britain website and author of Car Park Life (Influx Press 2019), The Stone Tide (Influx Press, 2018) and Marshland (Influx Press, 2013).

 His weird fiction and horror have been published in Best of British Fantasy 2019, An Invite to Eternity, This Dreaming Isle, The Shadow Booth: Vol. 2, Unthology 10 and The Lonely Crowd.
 His essays have appeared in Mount London, An Unreliable Guide to London and The Quietus.